 Coba Pyramid is bigger than the Wonder of the World Chichen Itza, and one of the tallest in the Yucatan.

 Unlike Chichen Itza, Coba ruins have not been renovated.
 They still sit in the jungle.
 Some parts have a messy look.
 It feels very authentic.

 We did not hire a guide.
 We visited almost all the ruins but quickly as the primary goal of the visit was to climb that pyramid.
 We are going to Chichen Itza in a few days, and we will do a guided tour there.
+Take a guide at least once as you visit Mayan ruins.
 Otherwise, what you see does not make sense.
 You need the explanations to learn about the Mayan culture and to give sense to what you are looking at.

 Today was a hot day.
 Climbing the 113 narrow steps to the top of the pyramid was a strenuous experience for some people.
 Some others were scared of heights and were out of their comfort zone.
 I found it a lot easier than it looks.
 Is my fear of heights fading away?
 I was extra careful on the way down as the rocks are slippery.
 Whether you choose to do it on the side, or with the rope or on your bum, it is important to take it seriously.
 Remember it was possible to climb Chichen Itza until someone fell and died there.

 The view up there was breathtaking.
 It was perfect to realise how flat the region is.
 The jungle all around the pyramid was beautiful.
 We could spot another top of a pyramid sticking out of the trees.

 Coba was not busy; we even had the pyramid just for the two of us at some point.
 We could have stayed for the sunset with an after hour visit.
 It was tempting, but we also wanted to take time in the nearby cenotes – reputed to be beautiful! – and join our hosts for dinner, so we passed the opportunity.